 The Foundation is exposed to interest rate risk on its fixed and floating interest rate financial instruments.
 Fixed-rate instruments subject the Foundation to a fair value risk while the floating rate instruments subject it to a cash flow risk.
-The Foundation is exposed to this type of risk as a result of investments in bonds and money market funds.
+The Foundation is exposed to this type of risk as a result of investments in bonds, money market funds, and commercial mortgage fund.
 The risk associated with investments is managed through the Foundation's established Investment Policy.
+There has been no significant change to this risk from 2021.